Update: This article was updated on March 13, 2020.

 One of the ways to back up Office 365 mailboxes is to export them to PST files.
 See this article to learn how to create a local copy of Exchange Online mailboxes.
 Mind that although it might look like the cheapest way to back up emails and other Office 365 items to a local storage, it is far from being reliable.
 Email export to PST can be done either manually by users, which is a rare case, or using eDiscovery – an Office 365 mechanism used primarily in case of litigation.
 PST backup is treated more as a workaround than as a true solution.
 What is more, PST files are extremely space consuming and cannot be managed centrally.
 As storage grows, those files become more and more difficult to search through and tend to get unstable.
 If you want to know more about PST backup in Office 365, see this article.

-The email backup is a bit different from the on-premises equivalent of Exchange Online.
+Mailbox is a bit different when it comes to the on-premises equivalent of Exchange Online.

 The on-premises Exchange Server mailboxes can be copied to different storage for protection with two native tools.